 Padua is one of the oldest cities in Northern Italy, founded around 1183 BC.

-Beautiful architecture including Roman ruins, medieval palaces and St Anthony's Basilica are just some of the sights to see.
-The cobbled streets of the medieval old town are lined with antique shops, cafés and restaurants and with plenty of students and cyclists, the city has a relaxed friendly vibe.
+A short train ride from Venice, Padua boasts elegant architecture, Roman ruins, medieval palaces, St Anthony's Basilica and the Giotto frescoes of the Scrovegni chapel.
+The cobbled streets and piazzas of the medieval centre are lined with shops, cafés, and restaurants, and, with plenty of students and cyclists, the city has a relaxed friendly atmosphere.

-Oxford officially twinned with Padua in 2019.
-There are strong university connections between Oxford and Padua and the Oxford-Padova link organise events and activities connecting the two cities.
+There are strong university connections between Oxford and Padua.
+The Oxford-Padova link organises events and activities connecting the two cities.